slevithan/regex-colorizer/README.md

 ﻿# Regex Colorizer 1.0.0-pre

-Add fancy syntax highlighting to your regexes in blogs, docs, and regex testers.
+Regex Colorizer adds syntax highlighting to your regular expressions in blogs, docs, regex testers, and other tools.
 Supports the **JavaScript regex flavor** ([ES2022](https://github.com/slevithan/awesome-regex#javascript-regex-evolution)) with **web reality**.
 In other words, it highlights regexes as web browsers actually interpret them.
 ES2024's flag `v` is not yet supported.

 The API is simple.
 Just give the elements that contain your regexes (`pre`, `code`, or whatever) the class `regex`, and call a couple functions (see below).